Kirkwall Grammar School: Earlier schools (1200–1973)

+New school at Papdale (1973–2013)

-A new Kirkwall Grammar School building opened in 1973, and pupils were accommodated into the new building in groups over time, eventually all being housed in the building by summer 1975.
-This school building housed the city’s swimming pool.
-It was demolished in stages starting in Autumn 2011, and in December 2013 the building shut its doors to pupils.
-The rest of the building was demolished in January 2014, and the site it sat on became the playing fields for the new building.
+The new Kirkwall Grammar School building was located at Papdale in east Kirkwall, and opened in several phases, with the first phase being complete by the summer holidays of 1973, as pupils were accommodated into the new building in groups over time, with eventually all being housed in the building by 1975.
+This school building housed the city’s swimming pool, which had opened in 1972, before the first phase of the school building.
+The building was demolished in stages starting with the P.E. department in Autumn 2011, which meant pupils would have to be bussed across town to the Pickaquoy Centre in order to carry out P.E. classes, due to the construction of the new school next door being partially built over the former building's P.E. department.
+The swimming pool shut on 11 June 2013, and in December 2013 the rest of the building shut its doors to pupils.
+What was left of the former Kirkwall Grammar School building was demolished in the early months of 2014, and the site it sat on became the playing fields for the new building.

+Current school building (2013–present)

-The new Kirkwall Grammar School building opened for pupils at the start of the new term in January 2014, but was officially opened in June 2014 by Alex Salmond.
+The current Kirkwall Grammar School broke ground in 2011.
+Its theatre building opened in December 2013, at the same time the school was opened for the public to take tours.
+Pupils also took tours of their new school not long before they were transferred to the new building.
+The facility opened for pupils at the start of the new term in January 2014, but was officially opened in June 2014 by then-First Minister, Alex Salmond.

 Intake

 Kirkwall Grammar School accepts pupils from Papdale Primary School, Glaitness Primary School, St Andrews Primary School, Burray Primary School, Hope Community School, Orphir Community School, Shapinsay Community School, Rousay Community School, Flotta Community School, Eday Community School, North Ronaldsay Primary School and Egilsay Community School.

-The school also takes in pupils from North Walls Junior High School once they reach S3, and Sanday, Westray and Stronsay Junior High Schools when they reach S5 or S6.
+The school also takes in some pupils from North Walls Community School.
+Some pupils pick Stromness Academy.
+Pupils from Sanday, Westray and Stronsay Junior High Schools go to Kirkwall Grammar School when they reach S5 or S6.

 Pupils from the primary schools in the KGS catchment area attend the school for two transition days in June before the summer holidays where they are assigned their classes and timetable and given a taster of the school.
 After the summer holidays they attend the school full time.